bauerjj/SphinxSearch/README.md

 All of the widgets that display a discussion/thread title will have a tooltip that will display the first xxx amount of words from the original text.
 To show this text, simply hover over the title for a second to see the discussion body text.

 As of v1.0, the following are a list of widgets
-######Advanced Search Page
+######Advanced Search & result Page
 This overrides the current search algorithm and substitues a more advanced search option.
 This will automatically revert to the default search engine if it detects that sphinx is not running.
 This will happend during indexing.
 All of the existing search queries will still be valid, but the advanced options will have no effect on the results.
+The number of results shown on each page is configurable in the admin settings.
+The view format can be set by the user (classic, table, simple, sleak)

 ######Post Searches
 Much like on stackoverflow, any new discussion that is being typed into the title box will start sphinx looking for related threads in reference to the new potential thread.
 A box will appear the input box showing some relevant threads.